Chris Soto

 Chris Soto is an American politician and former member of the Connecticut House of Representatives, serving from 2017 to 2019.
 He was first elected to the legislature in 2016, representing the 39th district of New London.
-Chris Soto currently serves as a Senior Advisor to U.S. Secretary of Education, Miguel Cardona.
+Soto most recently served at the United States Department of Education as a Senior Advisor to Secretary of Education Miguel Cardona.

 Early life and education

 Soto was born in Manhattan, New York City and raised in West New York, New Jersey.
 After graduating from High School, he received an appointment to attend the U.S. Coast Guard Academy, He graduated and earned a Bachelor of Science degree in Operations Research.
 Soto also earned his Master's in Public Affairs (MPA) from Brown University.

 Military service

 Following graduation from the Coast Guard Academy, Soto served as an Engineer Officer in Training on the USCGC Valiant (WMEC-621).
 Immediately following, he received orders to Maritime Safety and Security Team New York.
 He left active duty service in 2008 and continued in the active reserve until 2013.
 He separated from the reserves at the rank of Lieutenant Commander.